 Truthfully, I hate stainless steel.
 At least cleaning it, because I’ve never found a way to make it actually look clean.
 Plus all of the metal really just doesn’t spark any joy whatsoever.
 Because all of our apartment appliances are stainless steel, our kitchen was lacking a bit of color and personality.
 So of course I had to go with a DIY solution!
 Learning how to wallpaper your fridge is the the perfect renter friendly solution if you’re looking to add a bit of fun to your kitchen or if you can’t spring for a new fridge.
 Here’s how to do it:

 When ordering your wallpaper, please make sure to measure twice beforehand.
 You may have seen this on Instagram, but I made the mistake of not ordering enough the first time and had a section left at the bottom undone until I was able to get more wallpaper in.
+Also make sure your fridge is actually stainless steel vs just being coated to avoid any damage upon removal.

 Measure your fridge and the panels and trim if necessary.
 Instead of looking at the fridge doors as two different sections, wallpaper over the entire surface including the space between the doors.
 Once you’re done, you can do back in with an X-Acto knife to cut and trim.
 This will save you so much wallpaper and make it easier on you in the long run!